 Matplotlib, Pyplot and IPython Shell

-Real world data-sets contain numeric, texts, alpha-numeric, time-stamps, and various other unstructured data types.
-Then how does one store, retrieve and easily manipulate these multidimensional data-sets?
+If real world data-sets contain numeric, texts, alpha-numeric, time-stamps, and various other unstructured data types, then how does one store, retrieve and easily manipulate these multidimensional data-sets?
 The answer is a data science library like Pandas!
 Pandas is a powerful data analysis toolkit with high-performance and easy-to-use data structures.
 Unlike Excel and SQL, it carries a host of useful tools, methods and other functionalities that set it apart when it comes to row-wise and column-wise data manipulations.
 We will visit these functionalities in this tutorial.